 (define remove (lambda (s los) (if (null? los) '() (if (eq? (car los) s) (remove s (cdr los)) ;; *** HERE IS THE CHANGE! *** (cons (car los) (remove s (cdr los))))))) > (remove 'a '(a b c)) (b c) > (remove 'a '(a a a a a a a a a a)) ()

 Notice the relationship between the structure of the data and the the structure of our code.
 The structure of the data did not change from remove-first to remove, so neither did the structure of the function.
 A small change in spec resulted in a small change in code.

 remove-first and remove demonstrate the basic technique for writing recursive programs based on inductive data specifications.
 This is a pattern you will find in many programs, both functional and object-oriented.
 We call this pattern structural recursion.

-Unless you are omniscient, writing a recursive procedure will occasionally require "fixing" the procedure along the way instead of writing it straight through from beginning to end.
-Consider the procedure annotate, which takes as its only argument a <list-of-symbols>.
+Unless you are omniscient, writing a recursive function will occasionally require "fixing" the function along the way instead of writing it straight through from beginning to end.
+Consider the function annotate, which takes as its only argument a <list-of-symbols>.
 For example, if we pass to annotate

 (jerry george elaine kramer)

 it returns a list with each symbol annotated by its position in the list:

 ((jerry 1) (george 2) (elaine 3) (kramer 4))